 Kind Traveler is the 1st Give + Get hotel booking and media platform that empowers travelers to positively impact the communities they visit.
-The Coconut Traveler supports their ethos of giving a $10 nightly donation to local charities.
-If you're going to stay in a hotel, use a Kind Traveler partner hotel and make a difference.
+The Coconut Traveler supports its ethos of giving a nominal nightly donation to local charities.
+If you're going to stay in a hotel, choosing a Kind Traveler partner hotel makes a difference.

 We are delighted to support the Sustainable Tourism Association of Hawaii initiatives through our corporate membership.
 STAH offers a certification program, Pono Traveler Program, and Education and Outreach Program, “Travel Pono,” encouraging positive impact.
 The Coconut Traveler encourages you to join this forward thinking organization and support sustainable tourism in the Hawaiian Islands.